Connect with Emily on Twitter. GO

 Cyber Teacher Certification

-September 2017: Endorsed by the Computer Science Teachers Association, Emily earned her cyber teacher certification by undertaking online coursework and classroom activities.
+September 2017: Endorsed by the Computer Science Teachers Association, Emily earned her cyber teacher certification.

 Consortium for School Networking (CoSN) Conference Presentation